 The Risk of Identity Theft

 Thanks to the internet, people can find out all kinds of information about you.
-In fact, nowadays access to any individual's private, sensitive personal and financial information is unprecedented.
-Criminals can find out what you're worth just sitting at their desk – the days of painstaking research, trawling through archives, documents and other written records are a thing of the past.
+Access to an individual's private, sensitive, and financial information is unprecedented.
+Criminals can find out what you're worth just sitting at their desk.

-If you are the victim of identity theft it can take upwards of a month before a major bank is able to investigate the claim and refund the stolen dollars back into your account.
-That's why corporate and business asset protection is an absolute necessity – lowering your asset profile and keeping confidential information safely out of criminals' reach is paramount.
+If you’re the victim of identity theft, it can take upwards of a month before a major bank is able to investigate the claim and refund the stolen dollars back into your account.
+That's why corporate and business asset protection is an absolute necessity.
+It lowers your asset profile and keeping confidential information safely out of criminals' reach is paramount.

 It makes sense to keep valuable assets out of your personal name, or from being reported under your social security number or other identifier – but how can you achieve this?

-Exemptions, Transactions, Entities & Trusts – there are a number of strategies to consider.
+Exemptions, Transactions, Entities & Trusts – there are several strategies to consider.
 There's no single solution, as individual circumstances will dictate the right combination of activity.
 However, many people have taken advantage of some unique privacy legislation by incorporating themselves or their business in Nevada where the state's sheltering corporate statutes allow the highest level of anonymity possible.